Lor3m1psum/rule-of-thumb-app/README.md

 ✅ after pressing "Vote now" button, an eyebrow text will show "Thank you for your vote", with an enabled "Vote again" button.
 ✅ The gauge bar will reflect changes after a vote is sent.
 ✅ if "Vote again" button is pressed, then will enable voting buttons again.
-✅ all posted button are persistent (localstorage).
+✅ all posted button are persistent (json server).
-✅ if user voted or enable voting again, those changes will persist, even after browser is refreshed.
+✅ if user voted or enable voting again, those changes will persist if refreshing the browser.
+✅ some unit test were implemented with jest (npm run test).

 #### Steps to run in your local: